 Abstract

-The aim of this research was to evaluate the antibacterial activity of naringin and its aglycone derivatives, both alone and in combination with silver nanoparticles, against E. faecalis, as well as the effects on bacterial morphology and genes associated with virulence.
+This study aims to evaluate the antibacterial activity of naringin and its aglycone derivatives, alone and combined with silver nanoparticles (AgNPs), against E. faecalis, focusing on bacterial morphology and virulence gene expression.

 Methods